-- Assessment Type 1: Investigations Folio 30% - Assessment Type 2: Skills and Application Tasks 40%
+- Assessment Type 1: Investigations Folio (30%) - Assessment Type 2: Skills and Application Tasks (40%)

-• Assessment Type 3: Examination 30% - A 2-hour written exam set by the SACE Board in which students are assessed on their knowledge and understanding of the key ideas and the intended student learning in the four topics and the investigation skills.
+• Assessment Type 3: Examination (30%) - A 2-hour written exam set by the SACE Board in which students are assessed on their knowledge and understanding of the key ideas and the intended student learning in the four topics and the investigation skills.

-Further Information: Further Information: Students are required to purchase the subject Study guide, approximately \$30.
+Further Information: Students are encouraged to purchase the SASTA Chemistry Study guide for approximately \$30.

+Faculty: Sciences (continued) Stage 2

 Subject: Physics

 Length of Course: Full Year (20 credits)

-Pre-Requisites: Competent achievement in Stage 1 Physics A and B
+Pre-Requisites: Competent achievement in Stage 1 Physics A and B.

 SACE Board of SA Code: 2PYI20

 Course Leads to: A wide range of university and TAFE courses

-In this subject, students are expected to:
+In this subject, students are expected to -

-- Apply science inquiry skills to deconstruct a problem and design and conduct physics investigations, using appropriate - procedures and safe, ethical working practices - Obtain, record, represent, analyse, and interpret the results of physics investigations - Evaluate procedures and results, and analyse evidence to formulate and justify conclusions - Develop and apply knowledge and understanding of physics concepts in new and familiar contexts

-- Explore and understand science as a human endeavour - Communicate knowledge and understanding of physics concepts, using appropriate terms, conventions, and representations.
+- Apply science inquiry skills to deconstruct a problem and design and conduct physics investigations, using appropriate procedures and safe, ethical working practices. - Obtain, record, represent, analyse, and interpret the results of physics investigations. - Evaluate procedures and results and analyse evidence to formulate and justify conclusions. - Develop and apply knowledge and understanding of physics concepts in new and familiar contexts. - Explore and understand Science as a Human Endeavour. - Communicate knowledge and understanding of physics concepts, using appropriate terms, conventions, and representations.

-The topics for Stage 2 Physics are:
+The topics for Stage 2 Physics are -

-- Topic 1: Motion and relativity
+- Topic 1: Motion and Relativity

-- Topic 2: Electricity and magnetism
+- Topic 2: Electricity and Magnetism

-- Topic 3: Light and atoms
+- Topic 3: Light and Atoms